 So to put that in perspective, one teaspoonful of olive oil contains about 4.5 grams or about 40 calories.

-Monounsaturated fats, in combination with other fats are known to help with weight loss.
+3. Monounsaturated fats, in combination with other fats, are known to help with weight loss.
 3

-Lastly, while not directly related to weight loss, monounsaturated fats are thought to help with mood.
+6. Lastly, monounsaturated fats are thought to help with mood.
 4

 Your mood is an important component of any weight loss program.
 An elevation of mood can often help move the focus of weight loss from the number on the scale to becoming more healthy.